 D. C. Stephenson, former grand dragon of the K. K. K. in the "realm of Indiana" a man from "god knows where" is sojourning in prison, convicted on the charge of causing the death of a young girl, after mistreating her.
 The former dragon did not exhibit much excitement after the deed was committed.
-He believed that the G. O. P. politicians who owed their election to the support of his organization would soothe the irate nerves of justice and drop enough dough in the scales to bring down the verdict in his favor. the verdict in his favor.
+He believed that the G. O. P. politicians who owed their election to the support of his organization would soothe the irate nerves of justice and drop enough dough in the scales to bring down the verdict in his favor.

 But a ruined, raped and murdered girl is a hot potato even in the hardboiled klan-dominated state of Indiana and before Stephenson was many days older, the once powerful dictator found his erstwhile friends everywhere but where he needed them.
 Still there were whisperings that a pardon would be sneaked for him after a while, as soon as things quieted down.
-But Stephenson waited and sulked and hoped, but the hoped for deliverance did not materialize.
+But Stephenson waited and sulked and hoped, but the hoped-for deliverance did not materialize.
 Pitting his faith against the indifference shown by his former political friends he helped to nip a few budding anti-klan exposes and saw the suds of expectation dry on the greedy lips of Senator James A. Reed, of Missouri, who hawked his one-man slush fund committee to Indianapolis, seeking whom he might devour.
 Reed, democratic aspirant for the presidential nomination on the donkey ticket left the Hoosier capital without anything hanging from his belt except a latchkey and a corkscrew.
+For saving the hides of his friends, Stephenson, the former grand dragon, all-round patriot, protector of pure womanhood and slaver of the demon rum, expected to return speedily to his old haunts, where amid wine and wassail and the cheering company of the fair sex, he could relieve the tension of protracted excursions among the social wilds where lived the untamed citizenry who did violence to the Nordic conscience by remaining outside the pillowed brotherhood of the K. K. K. But alas for Stephenson.
+When it came to making sacrifices, the Indiana politicians were not unwilling to offer up an appeasing subject to the gods but they were loathe to jcopardize one of their votes even tho Stephenson might stay in jail until his klan uniform had turned into ashes.
+So Stephenson stayed and brooded.